 The teaching team will provide a framework for understanding knowledge whilst requiring students to develop their skills of research, critical evaluation and analysis.
-Students are expected to find, analyse, interpret and apply law.
+You will be expected to find, analyse, interpret and apply law.
 Understanding law is far more than merely 'learning law'.